 Rijksmuseum is an extraordinary dataset of 20,000 digitized paintings representing classical art such as the self-portrait of Van Gogh for use in image processing and computer vision.
 Training convolutional neural networks in image recognition is a targeted development for the curated collection.
 For a great intro to techniques of machine learning please have a look at our ByteScout tutorial including a TensorFlow starter.

 Containing more than 4,000 potential data features and millions of samples, these time series indicators describe educational access, progress, and success, as well as literacy rates, teacher-student populations, and cost factors.
 The dataset covers the education cycle from pre-primary through tertiary education levels.
-Method of accessing this rich source of forecasting data is via API query or direct file download.
+The method of accessing this rich source of forecasting data is via API query or a direct file download.

 Table 1.
 Summary of Top Big Data Providers

 |MS Azure||NY Taxi||Taxi trip data, ML methods optimize routing|